terenceh56/terenceh56.github.io/src/content/papers/paper-2.md

 mathjax: true
 ---

+⚠️**Quick Note**: This is a personal reading note and interpretation.
+The content is not guaranteed to be fully accurate or comprehensive.
+Always refer to the original paper for definitive information.

 ## Introduction

 As chiplet technology is giving us some advantages, there are trade offs.
 The advantages includes: Higher yield, Larger scale, Heterogeneous integration, and Reuse for multiple chips.
 And the disadvantages includes: Package cost, D2D (Die to Die) area costs, Worst power usage and performance.